How to Write a Movie

 Writing for movies is a specialized skill—it differs greatly from “normal” writing (i.e. writing a novel).
-Books and movies both start with a story idea.
-From there, the process of writing a movie is vastly different from writing a book.
+Books and movies both start with a story idea and depending on the kind of book, there should be a three-act arc.
+From there, however, the process of how to write a movie is vastly different from writing a book.

 Assuming you already have an idea for a movie, your next step should be to carefully craft a logline.
 The logline is a very brief (25 words or less as made famous in The Player) summary that describes the central conflict of your story, introduces the characters, and hooks the reader.
 Here are a couple of logline examples—can you tell which movies they describe?

 Logline One: The lives of two mob hit men, a boxer, a gangster’s wife, and a pair of diner bandits intertwine in four tales of violence and redemption.

 Logline Two: The aging patriarch of an organized crime dynasty transfers control of his clandestine empire to his reluctant son.

 A logline is a valuable tool in selling your idea.
 It’s essentially an elevator pitch for your movie.
 In the two examples used above, the first is for Pulp Fiction and the second is for The Godfather.
 You want your logline to excite a producer enough to ask for a synopsis or a treatment of your idea.

 A synopsis is a one to three-page document that summarizes your plot, highlights your main characters, and describes what happens to them during your story.
 It’s best when it emphasizes the conflicts and resolutions as it unveils the plot.
 A synopsis can also help organize your movie idea, although it can be written after you’ve already completed your screenplay.